aleenazafar1411/sql_data_warehouse_project/README.md

 data-warehouse-project/
 │
-├── datasets/ # Raw ERP & CRM CSV files
+├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
-├── docs/ # Architecture, models & documentation
+├── docs/                               # Project documentation and architecture details │   ├── etl.drawio                      # Draw.io file shows all different techniquies and methods of ETL
-│ ├── data_architecture.drawio
+│   ├── data_architecture.drawio        # Draw.io file shows the project's architecture
+│   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
-│ ├── data_flow.drawio
+│   ├── data_flow.drawio                # Draw.io file for the data flow diagram
-│ ├── data_models.drawio
+│   ├── data_models.drawio              # Draw.io file for data models (star schema)
-│ ├── data_catalog.md
-│ └── naming-conventions.md
+│   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
 │
-├── scripts/
-│ ├── bronze/ # Raw data load scripts
-│ ├── silver/ # Data cleaning & transformation scripts
-│ └── gold/ # Analytical model scripts
-│
+├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
-├── tests/ # Data quality & validation checks
+├── tests/                              # Test scripts and quality files │
-├── README.md
+├── README.md                           # Project overview and instructions
-├── LICENSE
-└── .gitignore
+├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project

 ---